School Library Services

 NBSLS recognized the need to inform legislators of the importance of school library media programs.
 Members visited legislators in the local offices, attended the annual Legislative Breakfasts in Nassau County, traveled to Albany on "Lobby Day", and served on NYLA's Legislative Committee.
 Assemblyman Ed Sullivan, chair of the Assembly sub-committee on Libraries spoke at an NBSLS Liaison meeting.
 Assemblyman Tom DiNapoli received an NBSLS award for his support of school libraries.

-One of the great strengths of NBSLS continues to be the high level of communication available to members through its newsletters NET NEWS and now Link-up.
-These publications, begun in 1985, keep library media specialists, administrators, BOCES personnel, legislators, and the statewide library community informed of news, relEvant activities and upcoming events.
+One of the great strengths of NBSLS was the high level of communication available to members through its newsletters NET NEWS and Link-up.
+These publications, begun in 1985, kept library media specialists, administrators, BOCES personnel, legislators, and the statewide library community informed of news, relevant activities and upcoming events.
+Today we continue to provide a high lever of communication through the use of a ListServ, Twitter and a LibGuide.

 NBSLS is the second largest school library system in New York State, in terms of school districts served.
-We serve library media specialists who in turn support the information needs of 202,320 pupils in 56 school districts and private schools.
-Our land area is 292 square miles in Nassau County.
+We serve library media specialists who in turn support the information needs of 202,320 pupils in 56 school districts and private schools contained within 292 square miles .

 Funding is part of a New York State Legislative initiative.
 State aid is allocated by a formula that provides a base grant and takes into account the number of member school districts, the number of pupils served, the square mileage of the system service area and also includes a categorical grant for automation.
 Non-public schools that meet membership criteria may also join a system.